Public Space Protection Order (PSPO) Renewal - Thetford

 In reaching a decision on whether to renew the Order it will be important to consider the necessity of continuing with the Order and the proportionality of the restrictions it contains.
 Some of the responses from stakeholders have requested that the scope of the Order is widened to include spitting in the Town Centre.
 This cannot happen as part of the current renewal process since we are required to formally consult on any proposal to change the Order.
 We can later collate the evidence relating to possible inclusion of spitting in the street and can decide on review of that evidence whether a public consultation should be commenced on extending the Order.

-Option 2: Approve the renewal of the Public Spaces Protection Order in Thetford Town Centre without variation.
-This is the preferred option
+RESOLVED that the renewal of the Public Spaces Protection Order in Thetford Town Centre without variation (Option 2) be approved.